seebeen/letter-avatars/readme.txt

 = Can I disable gravatars and use Letter Avatars for all comments? =

 Yes you can.
-By default, Letter Avatars are used only for users without gravatar, but you can change that in user settings.
+By default, Letter Avatars are used only for users without gravatar, but you can change that in plugin settings.

+= Does this plugin work with WP User Avatar =

+Yes it does, since version 3.0

 = Can I change the font for my Avatars? =